What Solar Energy Grant Options are Available for Schools?

 On the national level, the US Department of Energy provides several grant programs and funding opportunities for specific entities that pursue clean energy, including schools.
 The DOE’s Loan Programs Office will work with schools that want to pursue solar energy and other clean power sources to find funding opportunities through loans and grants with various programs.
 The National Renewable Energy Laboratory (NREL) provides various funding options for K-12 schools to help each organization design a finical blueprint and take advantage of various tax credits and other incentives.

 The benefits of bringing solar power to schools are clear, but the process can be expensive, especially if structural repairs are needed for installation.
 However, with significant future savings along with the numerous funding options available, the upfront cost of solar power should not hold schools back from pursuing cleaner energy sources.

 Have More Questions?
-Contact Nick Allen, our National Solar Director for more information about solar funding options.
+Contact Ryan Stout, our National Solar Developer for more information about solar funding options.